AP® World History: Modern

 Study materials for AP World History exist in three basic types:

-• Printed materials such as study-guide books
+• Printed materials such as comprehensive review books

-• Digital reference materials such as online essays
+• Digital reference materials, such as online essays

-• Other digital learning tools such as question banks
+• Other digital learning tools, such as question banks

 Digital reference materials, such as online essays, are good study materials for AP World History.
 Articles on History.com and Khanacademy.org can be fantastic for reading short essays contextualizing historical events and developments.
 Consider these essays to be supplemental reading.